-Founded in 1959, Saga is well-known for offering a range services including package holidays, insurance, and personal finance.
-In addition to this, the Saga magazine in extremely popular, with an estimated readership of over one million per month and has been described as the “United Kingdom’s biggest selling monthly subscription title.”
+Founded in 1959, Saga is a British company whose focus is on serving those aged 50 and over.
+It’s well-known for offering a range services including package holidays, insurance and personal finance products.
+The Saga magazine is extremely popular with an estimated readership of over one million per month and has been described as the “United Kingdom’s biggest selling monthly subscription title”.

 Fast, flexible loans from Post Office Money

 Borrow from £1,000 to £25,000

 Fixed rate and fixed monthly payments over the whole term

 Representative example: Borrow £15,001.00 over 3 years at a rate of 3.1% p.a. (fixed).
 Representative APR 3.1% and total payable £15,718.32 in monthly repayments of £436.62.

 Late repayments can cause you serious money problems.
 See our debt help guides.

 Table: sorted by representative APR, promoted deals first